dabdul-wahab1988/neutrosophic_pls/paper.md

 ## Python API

-For programmatic use, N-PLS provides a scikit-learn compatible API:
+For programmatic use, N-PLS provides a scikit-learn compatible API with comprehensive functionality for advanced users.

+### Basic Usage

 ```python
 from neutrosophic_pls import NPLSW, load_dataset, DatasetConfig, compute_nvip